turboapps/docs/src/guides/deploy-using-desktop-client.md

 turbo import svm -n=windows/base:2 --all-users path\to\windows_base_2.svm
 turbo import svm -n=firefox --all-users path\to\firefox.svm
 ```
-This method requires pre-downloading or transferring the .svm files to your environment.
+This method requires downloading and transferring the .svm files to your environment.

-## Application Deployment

-### Step 1: Install Applications
+### Step 2: Install Applications

 Install applications with options appropriate for your deployment needs: